 1-14.
-Commanding General, U.S. Army Medical Command After consulting with the Commander, USARCS, on the selection of
+Commanding General, U.S. Army Medical Command

-After consulting with the Commander, USARCS, on the selection of medical claims attorneys, the Commanding General, U.S. Army Medical Command (CG, MEDCOM), through his or her SJA, shall ensure that an adequate number of qualified MCJAs or medical claims attorneys, and medical claims investigators, are assigned to investigate and process medical malpractice claims arising at Army medical centers under the CG's control.
-In accordance with an agreement between TJAG and The Surgeon General, such personnel shall be used primarily to investigate and process medical malpractice claims and will be provided with the necessary funding and research materials to carry out this function.
+After consulting with the Commander, USARCS, on the selection of medical claims attorneys, the Commanding General, U.S. Army Medical Command (CG, MEDCOM), through his or her SJA, will ensure that an adequate number of qualified MCJAs or medical claims attorneys, and medical claims investigators, are assigned to investigate and process medical malpractice claims arising at Army medical centers under the CG's control.
+In accordance with an agreement between TJAG and The Surgeon General, such personnel will be used primarily to investigate and process medical malpractice claims and will be provided with the necessary funding and research materials to carry out this function.